-3. Is this the cheapest/less risk alternative source of money?
+3. Is this the cheapest/less risky alternative source of money?

-Banks who provide personal loan make a lot of money by charging high-interest rates.
+Banks who provide personal loans make a lot of money by charging high-interest rates.
 Since competing with other financial institutions for a price can be challenging, they compete on convenience instead.

 In other words, you can get your personal loan approved quickly.
 However, several insinuations may come with it depending on the company you’re applying for.